canedy/hyperverse-mono/README.md

 Bruce

+# tribes-Flow

+We explored how to use the Hyperverse composable tooling that allows JavaScript developers to interact with the Blockchain easily.
+During our exploration, we had two primary goals.

+To stand up an instance around our Volunteering Dapp, we could upload our Metadata.
+To read information from the Blockchain and interact with our backend database to display additional off-chain Metadata to the user.

+Volunteer Dapp will develop a fundraising application that will allow users to join an organization.
+Using the Hyperverse Tribes module, we will display the selected organization team schedule.

-# tribes-eth
+# User Flow

-`tribes-eth` is a sample [Next.js](https://nextjs.org/) project utilizing the tribes module from the [hyperverse](https://www.decentology.com/hyperverse).
-The aim of this project is to allow users to join different tribes (or communities) and gain access to content only visible to those in that specific tribe.

--   If you have any questions please join the [Decentology Discord.](http://discord.gg/decentology)
+You will see the following site details once you follow the system installation requirements below.

-## 💻 System Requirements
+# 💻 System Requirements

 -   [Visual Studio Code](https://code.visualstudio.com/download) (or any IDE for editing JavaScript)
 -   [Git](https://git-scm.com/)